 This activity is designed to meet the needs of physicians, physician assistants, pharmacists, registered nurses, advance practice registered nurses, nurse practitioners and registered dietitians seeking to develop an expertise in clinical Lipidology.

-To register for the Spring offering of this course, please click here.
+To register for the Annual Meeting offering of this course, please click here.

-PLEASE NOTE: A Printed syllabus will not be provided for this course unless you purchase one in advance.
+PLEASE NOTE: A Printed syllabus will not be provided for this course.
 You will be provided with instructions for accessing a digital syllabus at the time of the course.